hass-energy/amber-express/README.md

 ## Smart Polling

-Amber Express uses adaptive polling to minimize API calls while ensuring timely price updates:
+Amber Express learns when confirmed prices typically arrive and polls at precisely the right moment to get them immediately:

-1. At the start of each 5-minute interval, it polls to get the initial estimate
+1. At the start of each 5-minute interval, polls to get the initial estimate
-2. It learns when confirmed prices typically arrive and times the next poll accordingly
+2. Tracks when confirmed prices historically arrive and times subsequent polls accordingly
-3. Once a confirmed price is received, polling stops for that interval
+3. Stops polling once confirmed price is received
-4. Full forecasts are fetched after the confirmed price arrives

-The integration tracks when confirmed prices historically arrive and adjusts its timing automatically.
-This typically results in fast price updates with only a few API calls per interval rather than continuous polling.
+This adaptive approach typically delivers confirmed prices within seconds of publication, rather than waiting up to a minute for the next fixed polling cycle.

 ## WebSocket Support